SMTG-Bham/doped/docs/Tips.rst

   distortion information for that defect) when running ``Distortions.write_vasp_files(output_path=".")`` (see the :class:`~shakenbreak.input.Distortions` class docstring).

-In most cases it is also recommended to save the :class:`~doped.thermodynamics.DefectThermodynamics` object to file once generated (using the :meth:`~doped.thermodynamics.DefectThermodynamics.to_json()` method), to avoid having to re-parse at any later stage, however this is not done automatically.
+In most cases it is also recommended to save the |DefectThermodynamics|
+object to file once generated (using the :meth:`~doped.thermodynamics.DefectThermodynamics.to_json()` method), to avoid having to re-parse at any later stage, however this is not done automatically.